Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

-Since the action spaces of the two problems are heterogeneous, Jin et al.~\cite{jin2019coride} proposed a hierarchical DRL-based structure to measure the two stages.
+Since the action spaces of the two problems are heterogeneous, Jin et al.\cite{jin2019coride} proposed a hierarchical DRL-based structure to measure the two stages.
 Specifically, they design a unified action as the ranking weight vector to rank and select the specific order for matching or the destination for fleet managing.
-Holler et al.~\cite{holler2019deep} separate the two phases of the joint platform.
-They first treat the drivers as individual agents for order matching and then establish a central fleet management agent that is responsible for all individual drivers.
-Guo et al.~\cite{guo2020deep, munkres1957algorithms} use a double DQN based framework to solve the fleet management problem ahead and leave the detailed Order Matching to the traditional Khun-Munkres (KM) algorithm.
-Liang et al.~\cite{liang2021integrated} preserve the topology of the initial graph-based supply-demand distribution structure instead of discretizing them using a grid view.
-A special centralized programming planning module is developed to dispatch thousands of taxis on a real-time basis.
+They borrow the idea from feudal networks by assigning detailed targets from manager module to worker module.
+The final order matching and fleet management actions are generated from the worker module.
+Such a joint-modeling manner shows its superiority to several RL baselines in terms of both ADI and ORR\cite{xu2018large, wang2018deep,li2019efficient}.
+Holler et al.\cite{holler2019deep} separate the two phases of the joint platform by first treating the drivers as individual agents for order matching and then establishing a central fleet management agent that is responsible for all individual drivers.
+Rather than only consider data with same distributions, they conduct experiments on the same city environment during active hours and quiet hours.
+Guo et al.\cite{guo2020deep, munkres1957algorithms} use a double DQN based framework to solve the fleet management problem ahead and leave the detailed Order Matching to the traditional Khun-Munkres (KM) algorithm.
+Shi et al.\cite{shi2021learning} argues that the estimation of the common value function is the core of modeling both two stages.
+An order matching module and a fleet management module are related by a common value function, and the combined V1D3 framework outperforms previous SOTA algorithms, i.e., the winners from KDD Cup 2020 RL track competition in both sub-tasks respectively\cite{DiDi}.
+Sun et al.\cite{sun2022optimizing} exploit joint order matching and fleet management to optimize both efficiency and fairness.
+They increased both the worst and overall income.

-A major challenge of integrating the entire dispatching stage is that it is difficult to model the heterogeneous actions in two individual phases.
-A well-designed unified latent representation of agent states is essential to augment the policy exploration ability and the robustness of training in a joint DRL framework.
+As a conclusion, current frameworks in joint modeling both sub-tasks all utilize value-based RL algorithms to maintain a common value function to help estimate different matching and repositioning rewards.
+A well-designed unified latent representation of agent states is essential to augment the policy exploration ability and the robustness of training in a joint framework.
+A major challenge of the integrated modeling is that it is difficult to model the heterogeneous actions in two individual phases, thus the detailed action generation process is usually separated into different parts.
 Further joint research of the two phases remains as the opportunity for effective DDS.